AdobeDocs/learning-manager.en/help/migrated/api-changes-august-2026.md

 POST /primeapi/v2/userGroups
 ```

 Creates a new custom user group with an initial list of members.
-The group is immediately available for use in the Admin app and in adaptive course module visibility rules.
+The group is immediately available for use in the Admin app.

 #### **Request body**